raphigaziano/TIE/doc/source/api/tag.rst

    Since your Tag list is needed by various internal parts of the TIE library, you **must** use this function in order for them to have any effect.
-TIE stores them in a default :class:`TagManager<tie.tag.TagManager>` instance, which you can customize if you need it to behave differently (See below).
+TIE stores them in a default :class:`TagManager<tie.tag.TagManager>` instance, which you can replace if you need it to behave differently (See below).

    Each `tag` parameter should be either a string of the tag's regular expression (or an already compiled regex object), or an instance of :class:`Tag<tie.tag.Tag>` (or of any class inheriting from it).
+   Instanciating you Tag objects manually allows you to adjust their behaviour, either by tweaking their default parmaters or by using a custom subclass.

    ::